polichtm/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

     ```
 3. When prompted, sign in with your Azure Active Directory account that you provided when provisioning the Azure Stack environment.

-4. From the Administrator: Windows PowerShell ISE window, sign in to the Azure Stack as operator by running the following
+4. From the Administrator: Windows PowerShell ISE window, sign in to the Azure Stack as operator by running the following:

     ```powershell
     $defaultProviderSubscriptionId = (Get-AzureRmSubscription -SubscriptionName 'Default Provider Subscription').Id